Proposed Traceability Amendments

 In 2016, the Cattle Implementation Plan (CIP), a traceability roadmap developed by the cattle industry for government consideration, was endorsed by 19 organizations.
 Since then, industry and government have continued discussions on traceability, with a common goal of a world-class system that is effective in supporting trade relationships and emergency preparedness, while also respecting on-the-ground practicalities.

-With proposed federal updates now on the horizon, Alberta Beef Producers (ABP), is continuing its advocacy and collaboration efforts, guided by our producer-developed policy on traceability.
+Alberta Beef Producers (ABP), is continuing its advocacy and collaboration efforts, guided by our producer-developed policy on traceability.
 In partnership with other provincial and national organizations, ABP is committed to ensuring producer voices are at the table.

 Background Image